magepages/mpdocs/docs/store-credit/index.md

   - The unit of the value will be based on the admin option selected in `Limit Spend Amount By`
   - This limit applies only to the subtotal, excluding tax and shipping charges

-- **Allow Refund**: Choose "Yes" so that the number of credit customers use for order will be transferred to `Credit Balance` when the order is refunded
+- **Allow Refunding**: Choose "Yes" so that the number of credit customers use for order will be transferred to `Credit Balance` when the order is refunded

 #### 1.3.
 Email Configuration

 ![](https://i.imgur.com/SBI71pk.png)

 - **Enable** : Select "Yes" to use this feature
-- **Subcribe by default**: Select "Yes" so that customers who signup a new account will automatically accept the email when credit balance is updated
+- **Subcribe Customers by Default**: Select "Yes" so that customers who signup a new account will automatically accept the email when credit balance is updated
 - **Sender**: There are 5 default Magento Senders for admins to choose: *General Contact, Sales Representative, Customer Support, Custom Email 1, Custom Email 2*
 - **Update Balance Email Template**:
   - The extension is installed the available Email notification for customers when their credit balance is updated